Winter Storm Disasters: Facts for Families

 - Avoid unnecessary travel.

-What to do During a Winter Storm Warning
+What to do during a winter storm?

 - Stay indoors and dress warmly during the storm.